Roofing Warranties 101: What You Should Know Before You Buy?

 This type of home roofing warranty typically covers things like shingles, underlayment, and flashings, along with other materials used in the installation of a roof.
-Full-system warranties usually also cover the full cost of repairing leaks, including labor and material.
+Full-system warranties cover the full cost of repairing leaks, including labor and material.
 As a result, this type of warranty is more expensive than either material-only or labor-only warranties.
 Well worth the peace of mind!

 How Long Does a Roofing Material Warranty Last?